Exceptional Dehn surgery on the minimally twisted five-chain link: The code

-where $\{p,q,r,s\}=\{0,1,2,3\}$ and $L$ denotes the real length of a boundary edge with respect to the Euclidean structure already found.
-Taking the minimum $d$ of $d(e)$ over all the edges $e$ of the triangulation, one theoretically knows that by rescaling all the complex edge lengths by a factor $e^{\frac d2}$ the new minimal $d$ is then $0$, and, if the triangulation is indeed canonical, this gives a maximal horospherical cusp section with all cusps of area $A = e^d\cdot \frac38\sqrt 3$.
-In practical terms there are however two issues: \begin{itemize} \item $d$ is only computed with a certain numerical approximation; \item The triangulation may fail to be the canonical one. \end{itemize} To deal with the first issue our code makes an accurate estimate on the possible error in the computation of the original $d$ and then rescales the lenghts by a factor which is slightly smaller than $e^{\frac d2}$, thus ensuring rigorously that the new $d$ is strictly positive.
-For the second issue we use the fact that, for any triangulation, to guarantee that embedded and disjoint horospherical cusp sections have been found, besides checking the condition $d>0$, one must make sure that for every ideal tetrahedron $T$ and at every vertex $v$ of $T$ the three complex lengths of the boundary edges of the link of $v$ determine a triangle entirely contained in $T$.
+However, we are not 100\% sure that the triangulation is canonical.
+To deal with this issue we use the fact that, for any triangulation, to guarantee that embedded and disjoint horospherical cusp sections have been found, besides checking the condition $d>0$, one must make sure that for every ideal tetrahedron $T$ and at every vertex $v$ of $T$ the three complex lengths of the boundary edges of the link of $v$ determine a triangle entirely contained in $T$.
 To do so, we represent $T$ in the upper half-space model of $\matH^3$ as in Fig.~\ref{height:fig}, with $v$ at $\infty$.

 The Euclidean height $h$ of the cusp section at $\infty$ is then easily seen to be the inverse of the length of the boundary edge whose vertices lie above $0$ and $1$, and the horizontal plane at height $h$ intersects $T$ in a triangle if and only if $h$ is greater than some number $k$ that we now explain how to determine.
 Recall that $T$ is the intersection of four half-spaces, three bounded by vertical planes and one bounded by the hyperbolic plane whose circle at infinity $C$ contains $0, 1$, and $z$.
 If the center of $C$ lies in the triangle of vertices $0$, $1$, and $z$ then $k$ equals the radius of $C$, otherwise $k$ equals $\max\left\{\tfrac 12, \tfrac {|z|}2, \tfrac {|z-1|}2\right\}$.
 Our code makes sure that embedded and disjoint horospherical cusp sections have been found by checking that $h>k$ for every choice of $T$ and $v$, taking errors into account.
 The code is actually designed to return $A = \frac38\sqrt 3$ as above in case some test $h>k$ fails, but as a matter of fact this never happened during our computations (which is not surprising, since the triangulation $T$ is extremely likely to be the canonical one or a subdivision of it).